linode/docs/docs/platform/api/how-to-create-an-oauth-app-with-the-linode-python-api-library/index.md

 Once your app has determined that it has the correct permissions, it creates the Linode using the Linode plan type, the region, and the image that the app serialized into session storage.
 You will create the `make_instance` function in [the next step](#create-a-function-to-deploy-a-linode).
 The `make_instance` function returns the `linode` object, which contains the Linode's label, group, and IP address, and the function also returns a randomly generated password:

-{{< file "app.py" python >}}
+{{< file "~/linode-oauth-project/app.py" python >}}
 ...
     (linode, password) = make_instance(token, session['type'], session['dc'], session['distro'])
 ...
 {{</ file >}}

 Once the Linode has been created, the app expires the OAuth access token.
-(Expiring tokens after use is a strong security measure, but if your app is performing many actions on the behalf of the user you might find that time-based expiration scheme is more suitable to your needs.)
+Expiring tokens after use is a strong security measure, but if your app is performing many actions on the behalf of the user you might find that time-based expiration scheme is more suitable to your needs.
 The app then renders the success template by passing it the `linode` object, the password, and application name:

-{{< file "app.py" python >}}
+{{< file "~/linode-oauth-project/app.py" python >}}
 ...
     get_login_client().expire_token(token)
     return render_template('success.html',